thymeleaf/thymeleaf/.github/ISSUE_TEMPLATE.md

 Please NEVER create a GitHub issue for what you think might be a security vulnerability.
 Instead, send security@thymeleaf.org an email telling your findings.

+Also, if your finding is related to the restricted expression execution mode, please make sure you -as well as any automated tools you may use- have read the relevant parts of the official Thymeleaf tutorials and documentation before sending anything to the project maintainers.
 *****************************

 For ENHANCEMENTS or SUGGESTIONS: